“Turning outward is when we make our community the reference point for everything we do. Not our conference room.” – Rich Harwood

 - Updated the library’s mission to share information, services, and opportunities that fulfill those aspirations.

-What kind of community do you want to live in?
+We start with a single question: what kind of community do you want it live in?

 - Community Empathy